Britt100616/eleventy-base-blog-bp/content/blog/thirdpost.md

 ---
 title: This is my third post.
-description: This is a post on My Blog about win-win survival strategies.
+description: This is a post on My photographic practices.
 date: 2023-04-13
 tags:
   - second tag
   - posts with two tags
 ---
-Leverage agile frameworks to provide a robust synopsis for high level overviews.
-Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.
+My photographic practices varies from still life, documentary and 35mm film, however the one practice that I find myself shooting time and time again is still life.

 ## Code